DSYZayn/components/README.md

     model: "gpt-3.5-turbo",
     max_tokens: 4000,
     temperature: 0.2,
-    stream: "true"
+    stream: true
 }
 ```
-The proxyUrl is your openai api url, if you don't have one, you can use the default one(https://api.chatanywhere.com.cn/v1/completions), you don't need to set it if you use the default one.
+The proxyUrl is your openai api url, if you don't have one, you can use the default one(https://api.chatanywhere.com.cn/v1/chat/completions), you don't need to set it if you use the default one.

 The key should match your openai api url, ask your openai api provider for it.